npezza93/redi_search/README.md

 ##### exist?
   Returns a boolean signifying index existence.
 ##### info
-  Returns an object with all the information about the index
+  Returns an object with all the information about the index.
 ##### fields
-  Returns an array of the field names in the index
+  Returns an array of the field names in the index.
-##### add(record, score = 1.0)
+##### add(document, score = 1.0)
-  Takes an object the responds to all the fields in the index and a score (a value between 0.0 and 1.0).
+  Takes a `Document` object and a score (a value between 0.0 and 1.0).
 Has an accompanying bang method that will raise an exception upon failure.
-##### add_multiple!(records)
+##### add_multiple!(documents)
-  Takes an array of objects that respond to all the fields in the schema.
+  Takes an array of `Document` objects.
 This provides a more performant way to add multiple documents to the index.
-##### del(record, delete_document: false)
+##### del(document, delete_document: false)
-  Takes a record and remove it from the index. `delete_document` signifies whether the document should be completely removed from the Redis instance.
+  Takes a document and removes it from the index. `delete_document` signifies whether the document should be completely removed from the Redis instance vs just the index.

-### Searching
+## Searching

-Searching is initiated off an `RediSearch::Index` object and has a powerful query language.
+Searching is initiated off a `RediSearch::Index` instance and has a powerful query language.
 ```ruby
 main ❯ index = RediSearch::Index.new("user_idx", name: { text: { phonetic: "dm:en" } })
 main ❯ index.search("john")